 An ideal Shine-Dalgarno sequence masks the positive effects of bS21-2 on translation

-Given that the FPI gene pdpA has a bS21-2-responsive 5´ UTR (Fig 1D and 2A), we further examined features of the pdpA 5´ UTR that may lead to preferential translation from ribosomes containing bS21-2.
-Based on structures of the E. coli ribosome during translation initiation, the bS21 residue R17 is close enough to directly contact the 16S rRNA nucleotide C1529, which is part of the anti-Shine Dalgarno sequence (Kaledhonkar et al., 2019; Fig 3A).
+Based on structures of the E. coli ribosome during translation initiation, the bS21 residue R17 is close enough to directly contact the 16S rRNA nucleotide C1539, which is part of the anti-Shine-Dalgarno sequence (Kaledhonkar et al., 2019; Fig 2A).
 R17 is conserved in all three F. tularensis bS21 homologs and the rRNA-encoded ASD is identical in F. tularensis and E. coli.
 Thus, we hypothesized that bS21 homologs in F. tularensis may also contact the ASD and influence SD binding during translation initiation.
-To test this possibility, we developed β-galactosidase translational reporters with altered SD sequences in the pdpA 5´ UTR (Fig 3B).
-5´ UTRs with mutations that retained imperfect base-pairing between the ASD and SD (badSD, tul4SD) were still bS21-2-responsive.
-However, introducing an ideal SD, in two different positions (idealSD, ideal_movedSD), led to similar reporter gene expression in cells with and without bS21-2, indicating that these 5´ UTRs are no longer bS21-2-responsive (Fig 3B).

-We replicated the impact of a perfect SD on the bS21-2 responsive 5´ UTR of another gene, mraY.
-Modification of the imperfect mraY SD to an ideal SD resulted in no significant difference in GFP production in cells with or without bS21-2 (Fig 3C).
-It is worth noting that in each of these cases, the addition of a perfect SD in the correct location (separated from the start codon by 6 to 8 nt) leads to increased total reporter production (Fig S4).
-These data suggest that genes with perfect SD sequences do not require bS21-2 for efficient translation; in other words, an ideal SD may lead to such efficient translation that any response to bS21-2 becomes negligible.

-Because perfect SD sequences mask the impacts of bS21-2, we hypothesized that genes with weaker SD sequences may require bS21-2 for efficient translation.
+First, we assessed how SD strength correlates with responsiveness to bS21-2.
 We compared predicted SDs for genes whose proteins are positively affected (n=74), negatively affected (n=84), or unaffected (n=82) by bS21-2 (Trautmann & Ramsey, 2022).
-We found that the genes positively affected by bS21-2 generally have weaker SD sequences, with only 39% having strong SD sequences (defined by 4 or more nucleotides [nt] complementary to the ASD), compared to 54% or 69% strong SDs in negatively affected or unaffected genes, respectively (Fig 3D).
-These data are consistent with a model in which bS21-2 influences translation initiation predominately in the absence of strong SD-ASD interactions.
+We found that the genes positively affected by bS21-2 generally have weaker SD sequences, with only 39% having strong SD sequences (defined by 4 or more nucleotides [nt] complementary to the ASD), compared to 54% or 69% strong SDs in negatively affected or unaffected genes, respectively (Fig 2B).
+These data are consistent with a model in which bS21-2 increases translation initiation predominately in the absence of strong SD-ASD interactions.